 Bard gets around this by having Vicki Vale around, knowing that the moment they're let out it'll be all over the papers that Falcone's men are running the department.

 Character Shilling: Jason says all the Robins knew that Barbara as Batgirl was better than every one of them...
 We never see her particularly that great at being Batgirl, in this series, or ever really.
-It might just be his opinion, and he thinks he can speak for all of them though, since Damian Wayne has only ever admitted that Bruce and Dick are better than him, and even that was by the time he was Batman.
-It's especially difficult to imagine Dick being jealous of Barbara, either.
+It doesn't help that both Jason and Barbara were wildly out of character during that subplot.

 Chuck Cunningham Syndrome: While it already happened in the reboot thanks to Executive Meddling, Cassandra Cain's lack of presence in the Bat-books becomes far more blatant by issue 20-21 when the Architect from Gates Of Gotham makes his return.
-Given Cass's huge role in the story, it raises the question of what happened if she wasn't there.
+Given Cass's role in the story (especially at the timenote since the confusion from miscommunication between most of the Bat-Books' writers and Grant Morrison for Cass's role as Black Bat in Incorporated was supposed to come first, but was delayed, to the point that Cass's role in GOG was the most people had seen of her since her Rescued from the Scrappy Heap but controversial mini several years prior), it raises the question of what happened if she wasn't there.
 Of course, Batman is the one who reacts with shock upon seeing him, despite not even being a player in the story, so exactly what happened is a mystery.

 Defied with Bard, who Batman opts to work loosely with after he arranged for Penguin to find Carmine, which led to the death of several men.
 Batman doesn't kill or allow people to be killed and doesn't trust him.